 - Innovations in R&D or products implementation focusing on new or improvement of existing medicinal products and delivery systems of new or improved medical technologies within the health systems.
 This may include but not limited to use of new technologies. - Development of a new intervention or improvements of an existing intervention for age-appropriate formulations or underserved populations.
 This may include but not limited to development of paediatric or geriatric formulations generating data for patients with co-morbidities. - Development of tools to improve the affordability or accessibility of preventative/treatment/diagnostic solutions in SSA or specific vulnerable populations as relevant.
+This may include but not limited to development of thermostable or humid resistant formulations, lower cost of goods, dose sparing approaches. - Accelerate the development of delivery systems which will improve the efficacy or uptake of the preventative/treatment/diagnostic solutions in SSA.
+This may include but is not limited to assessing different route of administration ensuring easier access, new or improved devices or equipment ensuring higher efficacy or uptake, etc.

-&lt;sup>67 Disruptive Technologies: Catching the Wave (hbr.org)
+Disruptive Technologies: Catching the Wave (hbr.org)